JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 image-credit:
 ---

 My family and I are Disney fanatics, Earheads, Disneyphiles, whatever you wish to call us.
-Our close friend and family already know interventions are futile; we have consumed The Mouse's Kool-Aid and we are not turning back.
+Our close friends and family already know interventions are futile; we have consumed The Mouse's Kool-Aid and we are not turning back.

 We are annual pass-holders, members of the Disney Vacation Club (DVC), and the de-facto Disney experts of our social group.
 We even bought some Disney stock.